OLOVO

 © John Bills

 Welcome to the City of the Future.
 That’s what the sign welcoming you to Olovo says, and I’m not about to argue with signs.
 I can’t explain precisely why Olovo is the City of the Future, but it is a delightful little place nonetheless.
-There is something eminently liveable about the place.
+There is something eminently livable about the place.
 Maybe it is the clean air, or perhaps it is the bright houses and abundant playgrounds.
 Maybe it is because I have only ever been there in summer.
 Either way, Olovo seems really pleasant, even if it isn’t overflowing with tourist attractions and things to do.

 TRANSPORT